qwefgh90/bside/web/PRIVACY-POLICY.md

 - to make usuful statistics such as the user activity statistics

 ### Information Sharing and Disclosure
-We don't share and sell and rent your information with third parties in any official or unoffical way except Google Analytics.
+We don't share and sell and rent your information with third parties in any official or unoffical way except for Google Analytics.

 ### How BSide Secure the Information
 We only save your works to a isolated namespace which is based on the technology of the local storage.
 And we clear out old works when you go to the new commit in the workspace.
 This means that BSide depends on the security of your browser and if you keeping latest version, your data will be fine.
 The communication between the client and server is over SSL connection.
 It means that all information to be encrypted.

 Although we take appropriate measures to safeguard against unauthorized disclosures of information, we cannot assure you that information will never be disclosed, altered or destroyed in a manner that is inconsistent with this Privacy Policy.